juliusfrost/BU-Registration-Bot/README.md

 Save code to python file, edit credentials and courses, then run.

 ## How it works
 Using the Selenium API, the script opens a browser and automatically logs you into the BU Student link.
 After that it grabs the cookies and closes the browser.
-Then it sends queries to the course browser and when your class is open, it gets the course selection ID and registers by making a request with that information.
+Then it sends queries to the course browsing page and when your class is open, it grabs the course selection ID and registers by making a request with that information.